AdaCore/learn/intro_to_ada.rst

 .. code-block:: ada

+    package Newtypes is
        type Point is record
            X, Y : Integer;
        end record;

        type New_Point is new Point;
+    end Newtypes;

 It is useful to enforce strong typing, because the type system will treat the two types as incompatible.